lassik/awesome-forth/README.md

 ## Getting started

-I recommend trying GForth if you're on OSX.
-It seemed to be the easiest version to install and can be installed with Homebrew.
+I recommend trying GForth which is a cross platform forth compiler.
+It seemed to be the easiest version to install on OSX and can be installed with Homebrew.

 ```
 brew install gforth